4 Common Pharmacy Mistakes that Can Harm Patients

 - Dosage errors: Pharmacists may give patients the incorrect dosage.
 This can lead to an overdose depending on the medication.

 - Look-alike/sound-alike drugs: Some drugs look like other drugs, and some have similar sounding names.
-For example, there is a case of a doctor prescribing methadone (used for opioid withdrawal) instead of methylphenidate to an 8-year-old child.
-The child died.

 - Failure to detect drug interactions: Pharmacists may neglect to warn patients of dangerous drug interactions.
 In other cases, they may not notice a drug interaction before dispensing the medications.
 For example, combining certain antidepressants together may lead to the development of serotonin syndrome, a potentially fatal health condition.